varchasvipandey/file-encryptor/README.md

 # File Encryptor (UNDER DEVELOPMENT)

 File Encryptor makes storing secret files on the GitHub secure.
-The action can perform both encryption and decryption process making it possible for the developers to encrypt a file while pushing the code and decrypt the on pull.
+The action can perform both encryption and decryption process making it possible for the developers to encrypt a file while pushing the code and decrypt the same on pull.

 ## Required Input Arguments